shauryashahi/shauryashahi/README.md

 I'm a Senior Software Engineer from Bangalore with over 8 years of experience in backend development and building scalable web/mobile products.

-🔭 I’ve worked on projects that have reached millions, and I specialize in Python, Django, GCP, AWS, Go, and Kubernetes.
+🔭 I’ve worked on projects that have reached millions, and I specialize in Python, Django, Javascript, GCP, AWS, Go, and Kubernetes.

 [![Twitter][1.1]][twitter]  [![LinkedIn][2.1]][linkedin]  [![Medium][4.1]][medium]  [![Instagram][5.1]][insta]